 Hub and Bearing

-The wheel hub and bearings take a tremendous amount of force as the vehicle travels down the road.
+The wheel hub and bearings take tremendous force as the vehicle travels down the road.
 It supports the vehicle's weight as it accelerates, decelerates, and corners.
 Many have a wheel speed sensor or its companion tone ring incorporated into their design.
-A damaged sensor or tone ring results in a corrupt signal and an amber ABS light.
+A damaged sensor or tone ring produces a corrupt signal and an amber ABS light.

 Striking a curb or pothole or excessive heat from the brake system or bearing can damage or warp the hub's flange.
 A warped hub causes a vibration that increases with vehicle speed.